Title: Master Carpenter & Artillery Officer from Philadelphia during the American Revolution

 Loxley married the sister of Joseph Watkins (the man who taught him cabinet making) in 1742.
 She died in 1760 and he married Catherine Cox from Upper Freehold, New Jersey in 1761.
 They had 12 children, five of which lived to adulthood.

-Around 1770 Loxley built ten 2 story houses together in center city.
+In the 1740s Loxley built ten, 2-story houses together in center city.
 That area today is called Loxley Court.
 The complex is entered by walking north through an iron gate at Arch Street between addresses 321 and 323 and Arch.
 Loxley lived in number 2 and his front door key was the key used by Franklin for his famous lightning/electricity experiment.

 Loxley was a member of these Philadelphia organizations: